dsaker/talkliketv/README.md

 - directions for extracting srt files from mkv files are below, or you can upload any txt file with the phrases you want to learn one on each line
 - after uploading a file click on Account > Change language and choose your language
 - select the Title you would like to start learning
+- you can also upload a tsv file to the database using the uploadtsv.sh script (the english side of the translation must be the first column)

 ### Extract srt file from mkv files